pleabargain/storyboard/english_question_words.md

 - Where are we going tonight?
 - Where are we going to watch the game tonight?
 - Where… from ..?
 - Where are your neighbors from?

 # When
+- When do O.C. celebrate the birth of Christ?
 - When can they deliver the robot to my apartment?
 - When was the last time you played chess?
 - When was the last time you watched the TV show?